 Roofing including roof space

 Repair category 2

-Notes Loose and broken roof slating was noted along with limited air flow within the roof void area.
+Notes Some loose and broken roof slates were noted along with corroded ridge clips.
 Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
 More extensive overhaul work may be required in future.

-Rainwater fittings Repair category 2 Notes Some of the rainwater goods/waste pipes are of an older style and have suffered corrosion.
-Maintenance is required and gutters/downpipes checked during heavy rainfall.
+Rainwater fittings

+Repair category 2

+Notes Corrosion was noted to the remaining cast iron goods along with some slightly misaligned sections of guttering and localised vegetation growth.
+Maintenance is required.
 We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.